 The curriculum offerings for senior English change from year to year.
 English IV Honors courses are more narrowly defined, to make room for deeper, more complex analysis.
 Below are examples of recent courses.

-The Empire Strikes Back: Immigrant Voices in American and English Literature
+The Empire Strikes Back: Immigrant & Diasporic Voices in American and English Literature

 This course explores works of literature that have emerged from colonial and post-colonial territories during the twentieth and twenty-first centuries.
 Students read works from representative English and American immigrant authors who work within the post-imperial framework, even as they assume the daunting challenge of cultural decolonization.
-Building on themes explored sophomore year in works like Dubliners, by James Joyce, Things Fall Apart, by Chinua Achebe, and Heart of Darkness, by Joseph Conrad, the class considers questions such as: What effects does/did colonization have on culture?
+Building on themes explored sophomore year in works like Dubliners, by James Joyce, Things Fall Apart, by Chinua Achebe, and Heart of Darkness, by Joseph Conrad, students consider questions such as: What effects does/did colonization have on culture?
 How are those effects revealed in the works studied?
 What role does language play in the culture of imperialism?
 Is it significant that these authors write in the language of the colonial power?
-Authors and books in consideration: Junot Diaz, The Brief Wondrous Life of Oscar Wao, by Junot Díaz; The Farming of Bones, by Edwidge Danticat; Unaccustomed Earth, by Jhumpa Lahiri; Homegoing, by Yaa Gyasi; Native Speaker, by Chang-Rae Lee; How the Garcia Girls Lost Their Accents, by Julia Alvarez; When the Emperor was Divine, by Julia Otsuka; Waiting, by Ha Jin; Ceremony, by Leslie Marmon Silko; and Americanah, by Chimamanda Ngozi Adichie.
+Books for consideration: The Brief Wondrous Life of Oscar Wao, by Junot Díaz; The Farming of Bones, by Edwidge Danticat; Unaccustomed Earth, by Jhumpa Lahiri; Homegoing, by Yaa Gyasi; Native Speaker, by Chang-Rae Lee; How the Garcia Girls Lost Their Accents, by Julia Alvarez; When the Emperor was Divine, by Julia Otsuka; Waiting, by Ha Jin; Ceremony, by Leslie Marmon Silko; and Americanah, by Chimamanda Ngozi Adichie.

 Paradise Lost: Coming of Age

 In this course, students explore the essential elements and perennial complexities of what it means to “come of age” in a variety of eras and in a range of cultures.
-Students start by trying to define the term itself, examining different ideas of what it means to move into adulthood.
-The class uses a number of texts as springboards for discussion, asking questions like: What does it mean to be a woman?
+They start by trying to define the term itself, examining different ideas of what it means to move into adulthood.
+They use a number of texts as springboards for discussion, asking questions like: What does it mean to be a woman?
 A man?
-How do we understand and reconcile tensions between the individual and the community?
-Is tension with established custom and authority (e.g. parents, religious beliefs, and other social codes) inevitable in the process of becoming?
-What rituals are associated with coming of age?
+How do we understand and reconcile tensions between the individual and community?
+Is tension with established custom and authority (e.g. parents, religious beliefs, and other social codes) inevitable in this process of becoming?
+What rituals do we associate with coming of age?
 Do they matter?
 Is coming of age necessarily an experience of a “paradise lost”?
-Texts include: Paradise Lost (excerpts), John Milton; Portrait of the Artist as a Young Man, James Joyce; excerpts from Jay-Z’s memoir Decoded; Why Be Happy When You Could Be Normal, Jeanette Winterson; The Bluest Eye, Toni Morrison; All The Pretty Horses, Cormac McCarthy; On Beauty, Zadie Smith; selected poems, documentary film excerpts and articles related to media literacy and the impact of advertising on concepts of identity.
+Texts include: Paradise Lost (excerpts), John Milton; Portrait of the Artist As A Young Man, James Joyce; Decoded, Jay-Z; Why Be Happy When You Can Be Normal, Jeanette Winterson; Between the World and Me, Ta-Nehisi Coates; All The Pretty Horses, Cormac McCarthy; On Beauty, Zadie Smith; selected poems, documentary film excerpts and articles related to media literacy and the impact of advertising on concepts of identity.